blade1989/EuroEditor/README.md

   - On top of that, in case of the link going dead, it will try to make a screenshot of the section quoted(`http://www.example.com/example#section`)

 ##Screenshot

-This is just the frontend, using HTML5, CSS3, Jquery.

 ![EuroEditor - 0.0.4][1]